Prior to reading the standard Variance Analysis, it is beneficial to review the below sections to gain foundational

 Appropriate Explanation: Tuition revenue increased by $1,000,000 from prior year due to the annual tuition increase of $1,000 per student.
 Student enrollment stayed constant from prior year at 1,000 students.

 In conjunction with the balance sheet or income statement substantiation, users should provide physical support (i.e. copies of invoices, inventory counts, spreadsheets and contracts) to corroborate an explanation.
-Examples of inappropriate documents to provide as explanations include, but not limited to, the following:
+Examples of inappropriate documents to provide as explanations include, but are not limited to, the following:

 |KFS General Ledger Entry or Balance screenshots||Any documents that do not apply to the balance being explained|